metomi/rose/sphinx/glossary.rst

       See also:

-      * :ref:`cylc tutorial <tutorial-datetime-cycling>`
+      * :ref:`Cylc tutorial <tutorial-datetime-cycling>`

    wall-clock time
-      In a cylc suite the wall-clock time refers to the actual time (in the real world).
+      In a Cylc suite the wall-clock time refers to the actual time (in the real world).

       See also: